AUnited/plg_gamestat/README.md

-# Gametracker plugin for Joomla
+# Gamestat plugin for Joomla
 Allows you to add statistic game banners to your Joomla content

 **Supports:**